Malignant peripheral nerve sheath tumor

 Most MPNSTs demonstrate inactivation of a number of genes: NF1, CDKN2A and PRC2 8.

-The macroscopic appearance depends both on location and on whether or not the MPNST has arisen from an underlying pre-existing tumour.
+The macroscopic appearance depends both on location and on whether or not the MPNST has arisen from an underlying pre-existing tumor.
 They are often large (>5cm) at diagnosis, and may demonstrate local infiltration into surrounding tissues 8.

 The microscopic appearance of MPNSTs is heterogeneous, varying in cellularity and growth pattern, generally including tightly packed spindle cells arranged in either a herringbone or interwoven fasciculated pattern 8.